akashchakrabortymsc-cmd/crankshaft-plugin-core/README.md

 Shared types and contracts for the Crankshaft plugin system.

 This crate is the foundation that every other plugin crate depends on.
-It contains no networking, no process management, and no HPC logic — just the types and interfaces that define how the engine and plugins talk to each other.

 ---